-Buy From Amazon: $12.99
+Buy From Amazon: $13.99

-5. Mophie USB-C XXL BLK Powerstation
+6. Mophie USB-C XXL BLK Powerstation

 While I have hated on Apple for removing all the ports and killing the MagSafe charging technology, the inclusion of USB-C does come with a lot of advantages.
 One of those advantages is that USB-C allows your laptop to be charged with an external power bank, allowing you to extend the battery life of your MacBook Pro beyond its capacity.

 This is a must-have companion if you travel a lot and need to keep your MacBook juiced up without having to find a wall plug.
 But it’s not just hours that it packs but it’s the way it delivers the powers that I recommend this product over others.
 The Mophie Powerstation delivers power with 30W fast charge allowing you to charge your MacBook Pro and MacBook Air with the same speed as you would with a wall adapter and power source.

-Buy From Amazon: ($90.44)
+Buy From Amazon: ($199.95)

-6. Logitech MX Anywhere 2S
+7. Logitech MX Anywhere 2S